Image

 If you committed a drug crime in Scott County, MO because you were under a credible threat of harm, your lawyer might argue duress as a defense.
 Similarly, if coercion led to your actions under immediate physical threat, this can challenge your accountability for the crime.

 With decades of legal expertise, access to top-notch experts in our network, and a thorough grasp of Missouri’s drug statutes, our team builds robust defense strategies tailored to your Scott County, MO case.
-Here’s how we work to protect your rights in Scott County, MO:
+Here’s how we fight for you in Scott County, MO:

 We dig deep into every aspect of your Scott County, MO case, from reviewing police procedures to gathering witness testimony, to uncover crucial details that may challenge the prosecution’s narrative.